dackst/nayuta/notes.md

 * translate terms consistently with other games in kiseki series:
   * 古代遺物: artifact (instead of relic)
   * 崩壊: collapse (when discussing world-ending disasters)
-  * 貴族: noble/nobility
+  * 貴族: noble/nobility (and not other words that translate as such, but don't actually denote a hereditary aristocracy)
   * 執行者: Enforcer
   * 転位装置: warp device (circular pads used for teleportation in CSII)

   * deliberately kept different:
     * 亜空間: pocket dimension
       * originally translated as "hyperspace" or just "space", which I changed to "subspace"
       * appears a few times in CSIV, and translated as "dimension" or "dimensional".
 However, other dimensions/spaces are brought up in prior games like Sky as well (usually 空間 without the [亜](https://en.wiktionary.org/wiki/%E4%BA%9C) in front).
-What seems to be different in these cases is that they're more of an artificial [pocket dimension](https://tvtropes.org/pmwiki/pmwiki.php/Main/PocketDimension) created by a dweller of the usual, "higher" dimension.
+What seems to be different in these cases is that they're more of an artificial [pocket dimension](https://tvtropes.org/pmwiki/pmwiki.php/Main/PocketDimension) created by a dweller of the usual, "higher" dimension, rather than one that could just naturally exist by itself
       * Since not even "Subdimension" fits in the menu location text, I'll keep it as "Subspace" there.
 Location names given in the menu are rarely directly referenced in dialogue anyway.
     * 転位門: transfer gate (appears twice in CSIV, translated once as "portal" and another time as "teleportation gateway", but these instances appear more as a casted magical teleportation spell with no physical presence to be walked through, rather than a literal arched gate that still exists even when the teleportation is no longer active.